AmrHossamkamel/scrap-api/replit.md

 ### August 13, 2025
 - Successfully completed migration from Replit Agent to Replit environment
 - Fixed uvicorn dependency and import issues for seamless operation
-- Enhanced Swagger documentation for all streaming endpoints with Arabic descriptions
+- Enhanced Swagger documentation for all endpoints with professional English descriptions
+- Renamed main scrape endpoint from `/scrape` to `/scrape-pages` for better clarity
-- Improved UI integration for unlimited streaming mode with better user warnings
+- Improved streaming endpoint documentation with clear feature descriptions
 - Fixed JavaScript duplicate handling for unlimited streaming mode
+- Maintained GET method for streaming endpoints (required for EventSource/SSE compatibility)
 - Verified all endpoints working including unlimited streaming functionality
-- Confirmed `/scrape-stream-unlimited` endpoint provides unlimited website scraping without limits
 - All security features and duplicate detection systems working properly

 ### August 11, 2025